Advanced Diploma of Engineering Technology (Civil Engineering Design) - 22479VIC

 Ongoing assessment throughout the semester includes examinations, essays, reports, oral classes, presentations, group projects, research projects, laboratory projects and practical assignments.

-As part of your studies in Year 2, you'll engage in a simulated engineering project.
-This involves designing a project consisting of a design brief and communication strategies and demonstrating teamwork.
+As part of your studies in second year, you'll engage in a simulated engineering project.
+This involves a design brief, communication strategies, and demonstrating teamwork.

-Many Melbourne consulting organisations visit RMIT to provide seminars about their operations and advise students to contact them about job prospects.
-We've previously been visited by GHD, SKM, Kingston City Council and a variety of civil contracting companies.
+Many Melbourne consulting organisations visit RMIT to provide seminars about their operations and ask students to contact them about job prospects.
+We've previously been visited by GHD, SKM, Kingston City Council, and a variety of civil contracting companies.

 You’ll focus on computer-aided drafting (CAD).
 CAD units are included in the first year to give you the skills to enter employment at an early stage.